 Woodbridge, Suffolk (01394 384242)

-Woodbridge’s long wait for a classy inn with great food, urbane bedrooms and a cosmopolitan air is over.
+Woodbridge’s long wait for a classy inn with great food, urbane bedrooms, and a cosmopolitan air is over.
 The 400-year-old Crown emerged from the shadows in 2009 and it’s the talk of the town.

 Everyone loves the new Crown, from its pastel façade to its cool laid- back interiors and humorous touches: beneath a glass roof a wooden skiff is suspended above a long granite-topped bar.
 In intimate dining rooms, chef-patron Stephen David’s menu trawls Europe for inspiration and draws on Suffolk’s natural larder.
-Look forward to hearty dishes full of flavour and some amazing taste combinations: Cromer crab cakes with pickled ginger; braised shin of beef in chocolate beer;
+Look forward to hearty dishes full of flavor and some amazing taste combinations: Cromer crab cakes with pickled ginger; braised shin of beef in chocolate beer;

 Brancaster mussels; blueberry and almond tart.
 Wash it all down with Adnams or Meantime beers or delve into the impressive list of wines.
 Cosseting bedrooms decorated in simple, Nantucket style and themed in white and grey are a further attraction.
 There are big beds, quirky touches and a host of extras, from fruit, fresh coffee and homemade shortbread to soft bathrobes and heated bathroom floors.
 A chic Suffolk bolthole – unmissable!